joldenb/wdi-orientation/README.md

 - If you are bringing guests to the space, please notify the front desk.
 - Unless there is a GA event, doors at WeWork close at 6pm.
 Developers are welcome to stay during operating hours but if WeWork is closed be aware that you may be locked out if you leave.

-## Getting to Know Your Fellow Developers and Consultants (65 min)
+## Getting to Know Your Fellow Developers and Instructors (65 min)

 ### Team Name Choice

  - Today, we will choose a Developer Team name.
-Since we will be pretty nerdy the next three months (we probably were already), the Consultants have been brainstorming on three themes.
+Since we will be pretty nerdy the next three months (we probably were already), the Instructors have been brainstorming on three themes.
  - Now, we will continue the brainstorming, and vote on our favorite name.
  - Theme 1: Star Wars
   - e.g. Jedi, Sith